justin0979/devconfig/README.md

 ## "Base" Development Envrionments

+<small>(Some of the comments towards the bottom might be out of date, haven't had a chance to check test them since updating to webpack v5)</small>

 Light weight dev environment.
 This is just for a quick install & run and is easily configurable with webpack and babel.

 run `npm i` then `npm start` and go to `localhost:3000`.<br />